Rithvikns/Design_patterns/Structural_Pattern/Bridge/README.md

 ### References
 - "Design Patterns: Elements of Reusable Object-Oriented Software" by Gamma, Helm, Johnson, and Vlissides (Gang of Four).
 - Various online programming resources and tutorials.
+- Read this blog for Bridge - https://refactoring.guru/design-patterns/bridge